Why should schools choose The Virtual Care Group?

-We provide a way to access services when it’s not easy to find a therapist or physician nearby or when struggling to fit appointments into a busy schedule.
-Online visits allow you to see licensed providers from the comfort of your own home.
+We provide a way for students, faculty, and staff to access healthcare services when it’s not easy to find a therapist, psychiatrist, or physician nearby, or when it’s a struggle to fit appointments into a busy schedule.
+Online visits allow for those in need to get care from licensed providers, anytime, anywhere.

-Depending on your plan, you’ll be connected to our national network of licensed therapists and/or board-certified physicians.
-Our providers have a wide variety of specialties and some offer their services in multiple languages.
+Depending on the school’s plan, students, faculty, and staff will be connected to our nationwide network of licensed therapists, psychiatrists, and/or board-certified physicians.
+Our providers have a wide variety of specialties and many offer their services in multiple languages.

 Yes!
 You can meet with therapists or physicians through our secure, live video connection using your laptop, smartphone, or tablet.

 Confidentiality is an important part of our Code of Ethics.
-We take your privacy very seriously.
-Laws are also in place to protect your privacy.
-Our platform is designed to be a private, secure, HIPAA-compliant platform that allows you to safely consult with one of our therapists or physicians online.
+We take privacy very seriously.
+Laws are also in place to protect patients’ privacy.
+Our platform is designed to be private, secure, and HIPAA-compliant, to allow students, faculty, and staff to safely consult with one of our therapists, psychiatrists, or physicians.